 In consultation with the teacher, the student completes a teaching course of at least 7 lessons (minimum 30 minutes each).
-The student is responsible for finding a suitable training student, who can either be a child, an adolescent, or an adult.
+It is the student's responsibility to find a suitable training student who can either be a child, and adolescent, or an adult.